Muts256/Email_Analysis_AI/ws5-Findings.md

 An honest verdict requires acknowledging the limitations.

-*AI cannot verify in real time.* AI alone cannot perform real-time validation, but when integrated with SIEM and threat intelligence platforms, it can analyze and enrich live data.
-Every IOC still needs to be validated against tools like VirusTotal, URLScan.io, and MXToolbox.
-AI identifies what to look at.
-It cannot tell you what those lookups will find.
+*AI cannot verify in real time.* AI identifies what to investigate, but it cannot investigate it for you.
+Every IOC this project flagged still required manual validation against tools like VirusTotal, URLScan.io, and MXToolbox.
+In a standalone workflow like this one, AI has no live connection to threat intelligence feeds or external data sources.
+That changes when AI is embedded within a SIEM or threat intelligence platform.
+In either case, the lookup and the judgment call remain the analyst's responsibility.

 *AI does not know your organisation.* It had no way of knowing whether TechNova Ltd has a genuine business relationship with Pinnacle Group, whether David Hargreaves is a known contact, or whether a wire transfer request of this nature would be unusual.
 That organisational context lives with the analyst, not with the AI.